ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Both clients and proxies can unilaterally choose to disable forwarded mode for any client <-> target connection.

-QUIC proxies only need to understand the following fields from packets in client
-<-> target QUIC connections: the Header Form bit, and the connection ID fields.
-Since these fields are all in the QUIC invariants header
-{{!INVARIANTS=I-D.ietf-quic-invariants}}, QUIC proxies can proxy all versions of QUIC.
+QUIC proxies only need to understand the Header Form bit, and the connection ID fields from packets in client <-> target QUIC connections.
+Since these fields are all in the QUIC invariants header {{!INVARIANTS=I-D.ietf-quic-invariants}}, QUIC proxies can proxy all versions of QUIC.

 ## Conventions and Definitions {#conventions}